-The electricity market this month
+The electricity market in April

 Finlay Macdonald-Stack, Portfolio Trader, Trading Operations

 17 April: Melbourne’s driest start to the year with two consecutive days over 30 degrees in April, in almost a century.1